 What does my ‘basic Music Booster membership’ get for me and my student?
 1. Countless hours volunteered by music booster members and students 2.
 Information on the PVPHS music boosters website on prestigious music auditions, competitions, concerts, music schools 3.
 Musical and other opportunities to serve the community 4.
 Donations are tax deductable under music boosters non-profit status 5.
 Opportunity for tracking of community service opportunities and hours to apply for the Presidential Service Award

 Can I become a member of music boosters even if I don’t have a child currently in the music program?
 As lovers of both music and children, we welcome your tax-deductible donations towards membership in Music Boosters.

 We hope that you have enjoyed the presence of the Marching Band at various community events, the holiday parade, sports fundraisers and all Pen Hi football games.
 The elite jazz band was spotted all over the hill last year, at the PEF fundraiser, PV arts center, Pen Hi basketball games and other community events.
 The exceptional beauty of Pen Hi choir has residents anxiously anticipating every next opportunity to catch them at a community event or a community church performance.
 And if you can’t make it all the way to listen to the LA philharmonic, the Pen Hi orchestra provides breathtaking performances in our backyard.

 Any amount is appreciated. $100 is suggested for our basic membership.
-Various levels of sponsorship and a number of naming opportunities are available and are posted here /.
 Please contact us for more information.